 2013-14: Arvidsson was the third-leading scorer for Skelleftea during the regular season and had 16 points in 14 playoff games as the club won its second straight championship in the re-christened SHL.
 He scored 16 goals with 24 assists and was +4 with 59 penalty minutes in 50 regular season games.
 Arvidsson scored 4 goals with 12 assists and was +5 with 4 penalty minutes in the SHL playoffs.
 He made his first appearance with the Sweden National team at the Czech Hockey Tournament in August and was minus-one with no points nor penalties in three games.
 The oldest player selected in the 2014 NHL Draft, Arvidsson was chosen by Nashville in the fourth round (112th overall).

-Viktor Arvidsson has been overlooked in past years due to his size but his skill level, scoring instincts and determination compares favorably with other prospects.
+Arvidsson, overlooked coming out of junior hockey due to his size, is a highly-skilled forward whose scoring instincts and determination compares favorably with other prospects.
 His creativity and speed have allowed him to put up points consistently while at the same time he is a responsible player in his own end of the ice.

 Arvidsson will challenge for a spot with the Predators in training camp after leading Nashville AHL affiliate Milwaukee in scoring last season.
 Arvidsson's skill set and playmaking ability fits in well with the style the Predators like to play but the team's depth may force him to start the 2015-16 season with the AHL's Admirals.
 Having proven capable of being successful at that level despite his lack of stature, Arvidsson appears close to getting that same opportunity in the NHL.
 Should that not be the case he could wind up having a long career and putting up big numbers at the minor pro level, in the KHL or in another European league.